OscarNOW/minecraft-server/.github/README.md

 });
 ```
-3. Join the server with Minecraft Java Edition version `1.16.3` on port `25565`.
+1. Join the server with Minecraft Java Edition version `1.16.3` on host `localhost` and on port `25565`.
 Different versions and ports are currently not supported.

 If you want to now how to use the rest of the library, please see [the documentation](https://oscarnow.github.io/minecraft-server/).